Melistraza/genius_test_task/README.md

 ## Disclaimer
-This is insane task.
-Because technology is not ready for production use.
+Technology is not ready for production use.
 Because browser just start support it.
 Chrome start support it 22Jan2022 and only 22% of users update to this version. https://caniuse.com/webtransport